Page updated 2/27/2014

 Maintenance (Custodial) classification.

-Full-Time and Part-Time Flexible (career) employees comprise the Regular Work
+Full-Time and Part-Time Flexible (career) post office job holders comprise the Regular Work

 Force.
 This category includes security guards.
 Part-Time Flexible employees are